ibm-cloud-docs/pattern-migrate-os-virtualization/reference-architecture.md

 -   Resiliency: Backup and Restore, High Availability
 -   Service Management: Monitoring, Logging, Alerting, Auditing/tracking, Event management and Management/Orchestration

-The Architecture Design Framework, described in [Introduction to the Architecture Design Framework](/docs/architecture-framework?topic=architecture-framework-intro), provides a consistent approach to design cloud solutions by addressing requirements across a pre-defined set of aspects and domains, which are technology-agnostic architectural areas that need to be considered for any enterprise solution.
-It can be used as a guide to make the necessary design and component choices to ensure that you have considered applicable requirements for each aspect and domain.
-After you have identified the applicable requirements and domains that are in scope, you can evaluate and select the best fit for purpose components for your enterprise cloud solution.

 ![A screen shot of a computer Description automatically generated](images/heat-map-MV-OCP-V.svg){: caption="Migrate VMware Workloads to IBM Cloud Red Hat OpenShift Virtualization design scope" caption-side="bottom"}

 ## Requirements